 Devil’s claw is an anti-inflammatory and pain-killing agent when used in its recommended form.
 It also inhibits the production of inflammatory compounds that worsen many diseases, such as heart disease and diabetes.
 In folk medicine, devil’s claw has been used in an ointment for skin injuries and disorders.
-As a dried root, it is used for pain relief, pregnancy discomforts, arthritis, allergies, and disorders of the kidney, bladder, liver, and gallbladder.
+As a dried root, it is used for pain relief, pregnancy discomforts, arthritis, allergies, and diseases of the kidney, bladder, liver, and gallbladder.
 It has also been used in South Africa as an appetite stimulant.

 According to the German Commission E, it is approved for stomach complaints, loss of appetite, and rheumatism.
 However, there are numerous conflicting reports in clinical studies on its use as an anti-inflammatory agent.
 It may be that it is more effective when combined with an anti-inflammatory herb, such as willow bark.

 arthritis root, Grapple plant, wood spider; Sengaparile (Botswana)

 Africans have used the herb for centuries to treat skin cancer, fever, malaria and indigestion.
 In Europe, the tea is recommended for arthritis, diabetes, allergies, senility and is widely utilised as an appetite stimulant and a digestive aid.
 Since the end of World War II, devil’s claw has been used in medical institutions throughout southern Africa, and in some hospitals and clinics in Germany, as a treatment for inflammatory diseases.
 Most of these trials have been partially to totally effective.
 The first published report of this early research appeared in 1958.
 In that paper, devil’s claw was reported to be effective in reducing inflammation and swelling in experimentally-induced arthritis.
 Using simple water extracts, the researcher was able to reduce swelling from 300-800% in a matter of days.